Author: Dr. Jean-Paul Rodrigue

 Graph theory developed a topological and mathematical representation of the nature and structure of transportation networks.
-However, graph theory can be expanded for the analysis of real-world and complex transport networks by encoding them in an information system.
+However, graph theory can be expanded to analyze real-world and complex transport networks by encoding them in an information system.
 In the process, a digital representation of the network is created, which can then be used for a variety of purposes, such as managing deliveries or planning the construction of transport infrastructure.
-This digital representation is highly complex since transportation data is often multi-modal, can span several local, national, and international jurisdictions and has different logical views depending on the particular user.
-Besides, while transport infrastructures are relatively stable components, vehicles are very dynamic elements.
+This digital representation is highly complex since transportation data is often multi-modal, spans several local, national, and international jurisdictions, and has different logical views depending on the user.
+Besides, while transport infrastructures are relatively stable, vehicles are dynamic elements.

 - Topology.
 The core purpose of a network data model is to provide an accurate representation of a network as a set of links and nodes.
 Topology is the arrangement of nodes and links in a network and their relationships.
-Of particular relevance are the representations of location, direction and connectivity since different features can share a point such as a street intersection being connected to several lines.
-Even if graph theory aims at the abstraction of transportation networks, the topology of a network data model should be as close as possible to the real world structure it represents.
-This is especially true for the usage of network data models in a GIS.
+The representations of location, direction, and connectivity are of particular relevance since different features can share a point, such as a street intersection connected to several lines.
+Even if graph theory aims at the abstraction of transportation networks, the topology of a network data model should be as close as possible to the real-world structure it represents.
+This is especially true for using network data models in a GIS.

 - Cartography (annotations).
-Allows the visualization of a transport network for the purpose of reckoning and simple navigation and serves to indicate the existence of a network.
-Different elements of the network can have a symbolism defined by some their attributes.
-For instance, a highway link may be symbolized as a thick line with a label such as its number, while a street may be symbolized as an unlabeled simple line.
-The symbolized network can also be combined with other features such as landmarks to provide a better level of orientation to the user.
+It allows the visualization of a transport network for the purpose of reckoning and simple navigation and indicates the existence of a network.
+Different network elements can have symbolism defined by some of their attributes.
+For instance, a highway link may be symbolized as a thick line with a label such as its number, while a street may be symbolized as a simple unlabeled line.
+The symbolized network can also be combined with other features, such as landmarks, to give the user a better orientation level.
 This is commonly the case for road maps used by the general public.

 - Routing and assignment.
 Network data models may be used to find optimal paths and assign flows with capacity constraints in a network.
-While routing is concerned by the specific behavior of a limited number of vehicles, traffic assignment is mainly concerned by the system-wide behavior of traffic in a transport network.
+While routing is concerned with the specific behavior of a limited number of vehicles, traffic assignment is mainly concerned with the system-wide traffic behavior in a transport network.
 This requires a topology in which the relationship of each link with other intersecting segments is explicitly specified.
-Impedance measures (e.g. distance) are also attributed to each link and will have an impact on the chosen path or on how flows are assigned in the network.
+Impedance measures (e.g. distance) are also attributed to each link and will impact the chosen path or how flows are assigned in the network.
 Routing and traffic assignment at the continental level is generally simple since small variations in impedance are of limited consequences.
-Routing and traffic assignment in an urban area is much more complex as it must consider stop signs, traffic lights and congestion, in determining the impedance of a route.
+Routing and traffic assignment in an urban area is much more complex as it must consider stop signs, traffic lights, and congestion, in determining the impedance of a route.

 2. Networks as Layers

 A network data model must be constructed with the limitation of having points and lines in two separate layers; thus the layer-based approach.
-Further, an important requirement is that the geometry of the network matches the reality as closely as possible since these networks are often part of a geographic information system where an accurate location and visualization is a requisite.
-This has commonly resulted in the fragmentation of each logical link into a multitude of segments, with most of the nodes of these segments mere intermediate cosmetic elements from an operational standpoint.
+Further, an important requirement is that the geometry of the network matches reality as closely as possible since these networks are often part of a geographic information system where an accurate location and visualization are a requisite.
+This has commonly resulted in the fragmentation of each logical link into a multitude of segments, with most of the nodes of these segments mere intermediate, cosmetic elements from an operational standpoint.
 The topology of such network data models is not well defined, and has to be inferred.
-However, these network data models benefit from the attribute linking capabilities of the spatial database models they are derived from.
+However, these network data models benefit from the attribute-linking capabilities of the spatial database models they are derived from.

 Among the most significant attributes that can be attached to network layers are:

 - Turn penalties.
-An important attribute to insure accurate routing within a network.
+An important attribute to ensure accurate routing within a network.
 Each intersection has different turn constraints and possibilities.
 Conventionally in road transportation, a right turn is assumed to have a lesser penalty than a left turn.
-The opposite applies for countries where driving is on the left (e.g. UK).
+The opposite applies to countries where driving is on the left (e.g. UK).

-The layer-based approach is consequently good to perform an effective cartography of transportation network and to perform geocoding.
-However, it is ill-suited to comprehensively address routing and assignment transport problems.
+The layer-based approach is consequently good for performing effective transportation network cartography and geocoding.
+However, it is ill-suited to address routing and assignment transport problems comprehensively.